 When a paraglider flies through the air a laminar and a turbulent airflow forms around the surface of the wing.
-When the laminar airflow along the top surface is interrupted, dangerous flight configurations follow - we say that the wing stalls.
+When the laminar airflow along the top surface is dangerous interrupted. configurations follow - we say that the wing stalls.
 This is most often the consequence of attempting to fly with too high angle of attack.